TRICARE Young Adult

 Need a new ID card?

 You can enroll in TRICARE Young Adult without a valid ID card.
-Once your application is processed, and you’ve received your welcome letter and enrollment card, please visit any ID card office to get a new ID card.
-You should present your ID card and enrollment card when you go to the doctor.
+When your coverage begins, and you're notified by your regional contractor, visit any ID card office to get a new ID card.
+You should show your ID card when you go to the doctor.